tugboat/pakyow-web/manual/02 Getting Started.markdown

 <h2 id="section_2.2">2.2 Application Structure</h2>

 ### app/lib
 The business logic lives here.
 No structure is forced, all files with a .rb extension are loaded at runtime.
 TODO: make a note that this is configurable.

 ### app/views
 Where the views live.
+TODO: expand on this and possibly link to view section

 ### config
 All configuration files live here.
 Upon app generation it contains a single file, application.rb.
 This file contains the application class and defines the routes, configuration, and error handlers for the application.
+TODO: this isn't really a place for configurations, but for application files

 ### logs
 Contains the log file for the application (requests.log by default).
 TODO: rename default to log?

 ### public
 The document root.
 Anything placed here can be accessed directly through the URL.
+TODO: give an example (images, css, js, etc)